 The Police Report Is Just One Piece of Evidence Among Many

 If you are seeking damages from another party after a collision, many forms of evidence beyond the police report can help build your case.
-A lawyer from our firm can also help you gather corroborating evidence from other sources, including:
+A car accident lawyer in Birmingham from our firm can also help you gather corroborating evidence from other sources, including:

 - Medical records: These documents can help prove you were injured badly enough to require medical treatment from one or more professionals.